Have you protected your copyright yet?

 Matthew 28:18-20

-20 and teaching them to obey everything I have commanded you.
-And surely I am with you always, to the very end of the age."
-NIV
+20 Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.

 Acts 2:36